onFilm/testNG/README.md

 	    @Test(priority = 2)

 ### TestNG Asserts and verify
-	1)Soft Assert - Soft Assert collects errors during @Test.
+**Soft Assert** - Soft Assert collects errors during @Test.
 Soft Assert does not throw an exception when an assert fails and would 		continue with the next step after the assert statement.
-	2)Hard Assert - Hard Assert throws an AssertException immediately when an assert statement fails and test suite continues with 			next @Test
+**Hard Assert** - Hard Assert throws an AssertException immediately when an assert statement fails and test suite continues with 			next @Test
-	3)Verify - When a “verify” command fails, the test will continue executing and logging the failure
+**Verify** - When a “verify” command fails, the test will continue executing and logging the failure

 ### TestNG Grouping
 	@Test(groups={"car","luxury"})